dyne/dyne.github.io/src/pages/software/jaro-mail.md

 *   **mu** stands for [maildir utils](http://www.djcbsoftware.nl/code/mu/): it might be harder to install for the novice hacker and has less user-friendly documentation, but it definitely looks like a solid and fast complimentary software for our setup and it may replace Mairix in the future of Jaro Mail 2.0.
 *   **cone** is a [COnsole Newsreader And Emailer](http://www.courier-mta.org/cone/) bringing some intelligent innovation into the console email world.
 Alternative to Mutt.

-If you know more projects please do not hesitate to [contact the dyne.org hackers](https://dyne.org/contact).

-## What about the name

-Besides being a mispronunciation of the nickname of its first user (Jaro Mail is spelled exactly like [Jaromil](http://rastasoft.org) while chewing bubblegum, it was hilariously suggested as a name for this software by our friend Max Kazemzadeh) it is also interesting to note that the nickname Jaro is used to familiarly indicate a friend in some dialects spoken on the eastern coast of the Adriatic sea, especially by people living in Bosnia and some southern parts of Dalmatia (coastal part of Croatia).